How To Use WordPress Gravatars

 Gravatar is short for Globally Recognized Avatar.

-Gravatars allow web users to have one avatar used across the entire web.
-Avatars are usually an image that the user will create themselves.
-Unlike standard avatars, Gravatars follow you around the web and automatically appear whenever you post a comment on a WordPress site.
+Unlike standard avatars then, Gravatars follow you around the web and automatically appear whenever you post a comment on a WordPress site.

-Typically, the default avatar most commonly used is called the “Mystery Man” …
+Typically, the default avatar image that is most commonly used is called the “Mystery Person”.

-If you don’t want your entries to be associated with a default icon, then the easiest thing to do is set up a gravatar with your own image.
+If you post comments on other WordPress sites and don’t want your entries to display a default or generic icon, the easiest thing to do is set up a gravatar of your own.

 - Gravatars require very little effort to manage.